lukechampine/user/README.md

 # OPTIONAL.
 Default: ""
 siad_password = "foobarbaz"

-# Directory where contracts are stored.
-An absolute path is recommended.
-# OPTIONAL.
-Default: "~/.config/us/contracts-available"
-contracts_available = "~/us/available"

-# Directory where enabled contracts are stored.
-This directory should contain
-# only symlinks to the contracts folder.
-An absolute path is recommended.
-# OPTIONAL.
-Default: "~/.config/us/contracts-enabled"
-contracts_enabled = "~/us/enabled"

 # Minimum number of hosts required to download a file.
 Also controls
 # file redundancy: uploading to 40 hosts with min_shards = 10 results
 # in 4x redundancy.